 A broken cusp is similar to a chip.
 Usually, this is a little more severe than a chip and can cause sensitivity.
 We may be able to fix it like a chip.
 Other times a crown may be necessary to repair the tooth.
 Front teeth only have one cusp, so there is little for the composite to bond to as opposed to a molar with a larger surface area.
 Even if the front tooth can be repaired with composite at first, there is still the possibility of needing a crown in the future.

 A cracked tooth can range in severity.
 If you are fortunate, the crack will not be deep enough to affect the pulp or roots of the tooth.
 When a crack is mild, the tooth can usually be strengthened by placing a crown over the top to help keep it together.
-If you end up completely breaking your tooth, your pulp will more than likely be exposed, causing pain and constituting an emergency dental appointment.
+If you end up completely breaking your tooth, your pulp will more than likely be exposed, causing discomfort and constituting an emergency dental appointment.
 It is not uncommon when the nerve is exposed for the tooth to bleed at the pulp of the tooth.
 The pulp of the tooth contains the tooth’s blood supply.

-If the tooth is savable, a root canal will need to be performed.
-Root canal therapy will remove the living part of the tooth so that it no longer bleeds or causes pain.
+If the tooth is salvageable, a root canal will need to be performed.
+Root canal therapy will remove the living part of the tooth so that it no longer bleeds or causes discomfort.
 Once a root canal is performed, a crown will be placed to protect the tooth from further damage.

 What can you do at home?

-A cracked, broken, or split tooth can be a scary and painful thing.
+A cracked, broken, or split tooth can be a scary and uncomfortable thing.
 If you have a piece broken from your tooth, you may keep it for the chance your dentist can reattach it.
 If this is the case, put the piece or tooth in a bag with milk or saliva if able to keep the tooth moist until you get to the dentist.
-If the tooth is causing you pain, taking an anti-inflammatory pain reliever like Ibuprofen can help relieve pain as well as swelling, if any.
+If the tooth is causing you discomfort, taking an over-the-counter anti-inflammatory like Ibuprofen can help relieve any discomfort as well as swelling.